kadena-marketing/doctest/docs/start.md

 slug: /start
 ---

+import Link from '@docusaurus/Link';
+import CodeBlock from '@theme/CodeBlock';

+# Quick Start Guide for Kadena Development

-Welcome to the quick start guide for our site.
+Welcome to the Kadena development quick start guide!
 This guide will help you set up your environment, configure Devnet, and deploy a simple smart contract using Kadena-CLI.

-## Environment Setup
+## Prerequisites

-Before you start, ensure you have the following tools installed:
+Before you begin, ensure you have the following tools installed:

 - Node.js (version 18 or higher)
 - npm (Node Package Manager)